tloehr/Offene-Pflege.de/src/artwork/readme-icons.txt

 	- cb-off.png
 	- cb-on.png

-- Number Icons von April Russo.
-CC-BY. http://russograffix.blogspot.de/2012/02/number-icons-cc-by.html
+- Lots of different Icons and Symbols from www.wpclipart.com.
+This material is PD.